Share Post:

 Common Characteristics of Continuous Data

-Visualization of continuous data often uses line graphs or histograms, which better show trends and the smooth transitions between values.
+Visualization of continuous data typically uses line graphs or histograms, which better show trends and the smooth transitions between values.

 Examples in Everyday Life